 Avoid This Myth About Addiction

-One of the most unfortunate myths about drugs is that addiction is incurable.
-Addiction is NOT incurable.
-In fact, even those who are deeply addicted to drugs can find their way back to a normal life.
+One of the most unfortunate myths about drugs is that addiction cannot be overcome.
+While there is no actual “cure” for addiction, there is definitely hope for a normal life again.
+In fact, even those who are deeply addicted to drugs can find their way back.
 However, that’s not to say that it’s an easy road to travel.
 Indeed, the road to recovery is riddled with pitfalls and challenges.
 But, with the right support, treatment, and a large helping of determination, people can and do fight their way back from addiction

 How We Can Help